clayheaton/covid19-mobility-data-network/content/home/dashboards.md

 active = true  # Activate this widget? true/false
 weight = 12  # Order that this section will appear.

-title = "Network Dashboards"
+title = "Visualization Tools"
-subtitle = "Created by Mobility Data Network partner organizations"
+subtitle = "This site provides a platform for sharing of data that can safely be made public."

 [content]
   # Page type to display.
 E.g. project.